ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 * Request that the kernel map pages of memory into the process's virtual address space using the `mmap()` system call.

 Which option's better?
-It depends[^2].
+It depends.
 Some allocators use a combination of both syscalls with the primary goal of reducing memory fragmentation.
 Freeing an `mmap()`'ed chunk of memory basically tells the kernel "these pages, dirty or not, can be re-purposed."
 In the case of `sbrk()`, it's possible to free